-Hilton Falls Conservation Area in Milton will help cross country skiers, snowshoers and winter hikers take to the trails under the light of the moon.
+Hilton Falls Conservation Area in Milton will help cross country skiers, snowshoers and winter hikers take to the trails.
 Following the excursion participants can warm up beside a crackling bonfire while sipping hot chocolate and roasting marshmallows.
 Limited ski equipment is available for rent if you don’t have your own, but reserve early to avoid disappointment.

 Mountsberg Conservation Area: 14 km of trails, rental snowshoes available.

 Crawford Lake Conservation Area: 5 km of trails, rental equipment not available.

 Pinehurst Lake Conservation Area: 14 km of trails, rental ski and snowshoe equipment available on weekends only.

 Terra Cotta Conservation Area: 6 km of trails, rental ski and snowshoe equipment available.

 The 32-km Hamilton to Brantford Rail Trail is a frosty favourite of avid cross country skiiers.

 If you’re looking for a shorter ski, the SC Johnson Trail, which runs 14 kilometres between Paris and Brantford, is another great choice.